 Jekyll Island Club Hotel has five historic buildings to stay in with 157 rooms and suites: The Clubhouse, The Annex, Sans Souci, Crane Cottage, and Cherokee.
 Some of the buildings were built as private cottages for some of the richest club members.
 We checked in at the main Clubhouse and were handed over the vintage keys to our Victorian styled room in the Sans Souci (meaning “without care”).

 Upon walking up the old wrap around stairwell and unlocking the creaky double doors to our king suite, I was transported to a calmer more intimate time where I knew we would be able to embrace our cherished weekend away.

 A photo of the Sans Souci building we stayed in below… our suite was the second floor on the right with the perfectly picturesque front porch.

-As part of the “Anniversary Package” at Jekyll Island Club Hotel in addition to the suite accomodations, they provide an anniversary gift basket with commemorative champagne flutes, a chilled bottle of bubbly waiting for your arrival (the perfect kick start to a weekend like ours), 100% cotton Monarch bath robes, breakfast buffet for two each morning, a romantic dinner for two one night with signature wine, and soothing in room swedish couples massages.
+As part of the “Anniversary Package” at Jekyll Island Club Hotel in addition to the suite accommodations, they provide an anniversary gift basket with commemorative champagne flutes, a chilled bottle of bubbly waiting for your arrival (the perfect kick-start to a weekend like ours), 100% cotton Monarch bathrobes, breakfast buffet for two each morning, a romantic dinner for two one night with signature wine, and soothing in-room Swedish couples massages.

-I’m all about making vacations easier and since each of their sets range from Seasonal or Specialty Packaages, & Weekend Getaways, to Holiday or Year-Round Packages… theres really no special event that you wouldn’t be able to find a match for in under their Georgia Vacation Packages.
+I’m all about making vacations easier and since each of their sets range from Seasonal or Specialty Packages, & Weekend Getaways, to Holiday or Year-Round Packages… there’s really no special event that you wouldn’t be able to find a match for in under their Georgia Vacation Packages.
 So if it means truly kicking back and letting someone else coordinate my trip… deal me in!

 Day 1 – Excursion Time: